 The south of Italy, "il Mezzogiorno," has long been under-visited by American tourists.
 Thirteen days and twelve nights in Rome and the area south will provide a fascinating glimpse into a different side of Italy, with its own pristine grottoes and beaches, winding roads, stupendous views, scrumptious food and wine, and fascinating antiquities.
 You'll see the Amalfi Coast and swim from a boat off the shore of Capri, but you'll also visit Naples, Italy’s third largest city, often overlooked by tourists.
 You'll walk back in time 2,000 years in Pompeii, but you'll continue back another 7,000 years to visit the cave homes outside Materia - believed to be the longest-inhabited dwellings in the world.
 This is not your grandmother's tour!
 This is Your Own Italy!

-• Private Mercedes transfers to and from the airport
+- Private Mercedes transfers to and from airports

-• 12 nights’ accommodation in your choice of apartments in historic center in Rome - 2 nights, Vieste – 2 nights, Matera – 2 nights, Positano – 2 nights, Sorrento – 2 nights and
+- Accommodations in selected hotels in the historic centers of Rome - 2 nights, Vieste – 2 nights, Matera – 2 nights, Positano – 2 nights, Sorrento – 2 nights and

 Naples – 2 nights

-• Private tour of the Roman Forum and Coliseum OR the Vatican Museum and St. Peter’s Basilica
+- Private Tour of the Roman Forum and Coliseum OR of The Vatican Museum, the Sistine Chapel and St. Peter’s Basilica

-• Private food and wine walking tour in Rome’s Trastevere neighborhood
+- Private Walking Food and Wine Tour in Rome’s Trastevere neighborhood

 DAY 1: Welcome to Rome!
 Dolce Vita Tour